overlay-market/OIPs/notes/note-5.md

 - \\( P(0) \\) -- \\( j \\)'s entry price from the market's oracle feed

+Dynamic pooled quantities are limited to the aggregate open interest on each side \\( \mathrm{OI}\_{aj}(t) \\).

-where the last quantity assumes users can *not* add additional collateral to position \\( j \\) after entry.
+Attributing entry price \\( P(0) \\) as a static quantity to position \\( j \\) assumes users can *not* add additional collateral after build time \\( 0 \\).
 This requirement allows for a semi-fungible implementation: shares in a position are fungible (i.e. many users can own a portion of a position), but positions themselves are non-fungible with respect to each other.
 We recommend this approach, particularly with the ERC-1155 standard, because tokenization of each position offers composability with other DeFi protocols such as e.g., trading of Overlay position tokens on secondary markets.

+### Returns on Unwind

 When building position \\( j \\), the system mints ...
+This covers the edge case ...

 ### Position Tokens